olulesi/sei-project-3/README.md

 * *Utilising react-stonecutter*: Being able to use the react stonecutter dependency for the grid helped add multiple animations to the explore page improving the aesthetics of the site and helped me build from the animations I was able to do on project 2

 ## What I Learned
-* *Utilising React 3rd Party packages:* I learnt how to read react package’s docs in order to use their dependency how I want with Semantic, react-slick, react-stonecutter and fakerjs.
+* *Utilising React 3rd Party packages:* I learnt how to read react package documentatuib in order to use their dependency how I want with dependencies such as Semantic, react-slick, react-stonecutter and fakerjs.
 * *MERN stack application*: Being able to work on both the front end and the back end helped me improve my backend skills with Mongo, Node and Express as well as React.

 ## Future Features